Towards 3D Face Reconstruction in Perspective Projection: Estimating 6DoF Face Pose from Monocular Image: Experiments

-We display qualitative results for 6DoF pose estimation and 3D reconstruction on ARKitFace and BIWI dataset in Fig.~\ref{fig:ar} and Fig.~\ref{fig:biwir} (a), where img2pose, our predicted results and GT results participate in the comparison.
+We display qualitative results for 6DoF pose estimation and 3D reconstruction on ARKitFace and BIWI dataset in Fig.~\ref{fig:ar} and Fig.~\ref{fig:biwir} , where img2pose, our predicted results and GT results participate in the comparison.
 The predicted face pose with GT 3D mesh, the predicted face pose with predicted 3D mesh and their error map are demonstrated, respectively.
-We can see that our results are effective and outperforms img2pose, especially in large pose.
-We also show some qualitative results on in-the-wild images from WIDER FACE dataset in Fig.~\ref{fig:biwir} (b).
+The error map is the error between two kinds of meshes and GT mesh with GT pose, and is shown as a heat map in Fig.~\ref{fig:ar}.
+We can see that our method is effective and outperforms img2pose, especially in large pose.
+We also show some qualitative results on in-the-wild images from WIDER FACE dataset in Fig.~\ref{fig:widerface}.
 It shows that our method also performs well in in-the-wild images.
+To show the performance of our proposed method with large poses, we show some results with predicted face pose and GT 3D mesh on ARKitFace in Fig.~\ref{fig:largepose}, whose absolute yaw angles are all more than $45^{\circ}$.
+We can see that our method performs well as the yaw angle increases.

+To further evaluate our method, we render synthetic data with different distance from camera to 3D face center (located about 8cm behind the nose) same with our ARKitFace dataset.
+Fig.~\ref{fig:bfm} shows the projection for a same subject from Basel Face Model (BFM)~\cite{paysan20093d} with our predicted 6DoF pose and 3D mesh with different $tz$.
+Each image is coupled with our predicted 3D vertices in canonical space.
+The results show that our method reconstructs consistent shapes regardless of the distances to the camera, showing robustness to the distortion brought by perspective projection.